aerius-labs/mpc_node/README.md

 # TSS Network

 TSS Network is a robust implementation of Threshold Signature Scheme (TSS) for distributed key management and signing operations.
+Implemented protocol is GG18 for t/n threshold signing for ECDSA signatures

 ## Table of Contents